BoChen-Ye/BoChen-Ye.github.io/_pages/about.md

 ## 2023.07 - 2023.10, Intrinsic ID(Now acquired by Synopsys), Eindhoven NL
 -  **IP Modeling and Digital IC Design Intern**

-	I am working in Research and Security Department.
+	I worked in Research and Security Department(now SoC Security of Synopsys).
+This internship supervised by Manil Dev Gomony(Bell Lab & TU/e) and Rui Wang & Roel Maes(Intrinsic ID).
 	My work as follow:
-	- Study on a trellis-based Reed-Muller codec.
+	- Study on a trellis-based Reed-Muller codec.(Algorithm)
-	- Use Python modeling it as a digital IP module.(software)
+	- Use **Python** modeling it as a digital IP module.(software)
-	- Design the architecture of codec and implementation by VHDL.(harware)
+	- Design the architecture of codec and implementation by **VHDL**.(harware)
-	- Verify on Arty-z7 FPGA(zynq) with vivado and vitis.(Embeded System)
+	- Verify on **Arty-z7 FPGA**(zynq) with vivado and vitis.(Embeded System)
-	- Compare it with the existing Reed-Muller implementation based on traditional algorithms in terms of complexity and efficiency.
-This internship supervised by Manil Dev Gomony(Bell Lab & TU/e) and Rui Wang & Roel Maes(Intrinsic ID).
+	- Under the 50MHz condition, after several improvements, the hardware resource consumption decreased from 938 LUTs to 843 LUTs.
+Meanwhile, the decoding latency reduced to 6 clock cycles, and continuous decoding became possible.

 # 🔬 Research Experience
 ## 2023.10 - 2024.02, Neuromorphic Research Student
 - Eindhoven University of Technology, Netherlands

-	- Focus on Neuromorphic Hardware Accelerator and Neuromorphic NoC for CMPs.
+	- I have completed the [literature review on Neuromorphic Hardware Accelerator and Neuromorphic NoC](https://github.com/BoChen-Ye/SpkingNN-on-Chip).
+	- I have started architectural simulation using [OpenSoC](https://github.com/BoChen-Ye/OpenSoCFabric) for the baseline NoC.
 	- Work in Eletronic System group with Prof. [Manil Dev Gomony](https://www.tue.nl/en/research/researchers/manil-dev-gomony), Prof. [Federico Corradi](https://www.tue.nl/en/research/researchers/federico-corradi), and Prof. [Henk Corporaal](https://www.tue.nl/en/research/researchers/henk-corporaal).

 ## 2021.10 - 2022.05, NoC Research Student